raquentin/raquentin.github.io/content/unlisted/pin-health-check-tutorial.md

 ### Running the frontend

-`cd frontend` to enter the frontend subdirectory.
+`cd mobile` to enter the frontend subdirectory.

 You've downloaded Node, but node itself needs to download some dependencies for our project (via npm).
 Run `npm i` to get them.